KevinGastelum/MyQuantsFinance/README.md

 4. **High-Frequency Trading** (HFT) - Executes numerous trades daily to capture small price movements ⚡.
 5. **Market Making** - Provides market liquidity, profiting by looking at the Order book and seeing bid-ask spread to see where price is likely to gravitate to; Order Book

+# Example of a Strategy with Results that implements our created indicators, strategies, risk management, backtest, ML for sentiment analysis and portfolio optimization

 <!--

 NOTES: